Explainable multiple abnormality classification of chest CT volumes

 \subsection{Abnormality segmentation in CT volumes}

 AxialNet and HiResCAM provide an initial solution to the task of explainable abnormality prediction.
-To improve AxialNet, we propose a mask loss that is mathematically related to a typical loss function used for training an abnormality segmentation model.
-Prior work in abnormality segmentation in CT scans has focused on groundglass opacities and consolidation \cite{chaganti2020automated, zhu2012automatic}, COVID-19-related ``anomalies'' \cite{paluru2021anam}, pneumothorax \cite{rohrich2020deep}, and lung nodules \cite{cavalcanti2016lung,usman2020volumetric,wu2020segmentation}.
-Our mask loss does rely on abnormality-specific allowed regions; however, unlike an abnormality segmentation loss, the mask loss is intended to enhance a classification model rather than train an abnormality segmentation model; it is calculated in a low-dimensional space for computational feasibility, rather than the input space; and it relies on automatically generated allowed regions rather than manually obtained abnormality segmentation maps, so that over 80 abnormalities across 36,316 CT volumes can be considered rather than 1-2 abnormalities across a few hundred CT volumes.
+In an effort to improve the concepts AxialNet learns, we propose a mask loss that encourages the model to identify abnormalities from within relevant anatomical structures.
+The mask loss is mathematically related to the segmentation cross entropy objective commonly used when training abnormality segmentation models \cite{jadon2020survey}.
+Like a segmentation loss, our mask loss does rely on abnormality-specific allowed regions.
+However, unlike a segmentation loss, the mask loss is intended to enhance a classification model rather than train an abnormality segmentation model; it is calculated in a low-dimensional space for computational feasibility, rather than the input space; and it relies on automatically generated allowed regions based on organs rather than manually obtained abnormality segmentation maps, so that over 80 abnormalities across 36,316 CT volumes can be considered rather than 1-2 abnormalities across a few hundred CT volumes.